Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Experiments

 \subsection{Ablation Study}

+We conduct a series of ablation studies to investigate the effectiveness of each component of Self-Transcendence and the selection of hyperparameters.
+Note that the metrics in the study are calculated on 10,000 samples. \textbf{Effectiveness of Each Component}.
+We ablate Self-Transcendence by removing each key component: VAE structure guidance and self-guided representation.
+Results are in Table~\ref{tab:ablation_com}.

-\textbf{Effectiveness of Each Component}.
-To evaluate the effectiveness of each component in Self-Transcendence, we conduct ablation studies by removing its two key components individually: VAE-based alignment and self-guided representation.
-The results are reported in Table~\ref{tab:ablation_com}.
-In variant V1, the model is trained only with the VAE-based alignment loss and the standard diffusion loss.
-Since VAE features lack rich semantics, removing the self-guided stage leads to slower convergence and suboptimal performance.
+In variant V1, the model is trained only with the VAE structure guidance loss and the standard diffusion loss.
+Since VAE features are weak in semantics, removing self-guidance slows convergence and hurts performance.
 In V2, we use the model trained solely with diffusion loss as the guiding model in the self-guided stage.
-Without the initial alignment by VAE features, the guiding model struggles to learn meaningful information within 40 epochs.
-Overall, the full model equipped with both components achieves the best performance, confirming the complementary roles of VAE-based alignment and self-guided representation in providing guidance and accelerating DiT training.
+Without VAE feature guidance, the teacher fails to learn structurally meaningful signals within 40 epochs.
+Overall, the full model equipped with both components achieves the best performance, confirming the complementary roles of structure guidance and self-guided representation.

 \textbf{Hyperparameters}.
-We conduct ablation studies on the selection of guiding model, loss wight $\lambda_{guide}$, guidance scale (see Eq. (\ref{guide})), and guiding and guided layers.
-The results are shown in Table \ref{tab:layers-scale}.
-The top row shows our default setting (layer 6 guided by layer 8 with guidance scale 30.0).
+We ablate the guiding model, loss weight $\lambda_{guide}$, guidance scale $\omega$, and the choice of guiding/guided layers, as shown in the Table \ref{tab:layers-scale}.
+The top row is our default setting (layer 6 guided by layer 8 with $\omega=30.0$).